 Making this Pineapple Habanero Pepper Jelly is not difficult.
-Once you’ve got the pineapple and peppers diced, it’s simply a matter of combining them with rice vinegar in a large pot.
-Next, the mixture is brought to a boil and boiled for two minutes after adding sugar and liquid pectin (see tips below).
-That’s it, just spoon it into jars and you’re done!
+Once you've got the pineapple diced and drained and the peppers diced, it's simply a matter of combining them with sugar, cider vinegar, red pepper flakes and a small pat of butter in a large pot.
+Next, the mixture is brought to a boil and boiled for ten minutes.
+Add the pectin and boil one more minute and you're ready to ladle the delicious jelly into jars.

 Café Tips for making this Pineapple Habanero Pepper Jelly

 - This recipe calls for Certo.
 Certo is a liquid pectin that is available at most larger grocery stores.
-You’ll find it with other canning products, but I’ve found that it varies from store to store, in regards to where it’s located.
+You'll find it with other canning products, but I've found that its' location varies from store to store.
 Some stores stock it in the baking aisle while others display it near the plastic wraps and food storage bags.
 An employee will be able to direct you to the right place.
 You can also find it online.

-- Habanero peppers are very hot, ranging from 100,00 to 300,000 on the Scoville Heat Scale.
+- Habanero peppers are very hot (spicy), ranging from 100,00 to 300,000 on the Scoville Heat Scale.
 Jalapenos, in comparison, fall into the 2,500 to 8,000 range.
 Habaneros can also vary in heat from pepper to pepper, so be cautious with how many you use, depending on your heat tolerance.
-I like to start with one or two and then taste the jelly before the final two minutes of boiling.
-You can always add more at this point, but you can’t take away the heat!
+I like to start with one and then taste the jelly before adding the Certo.
+You can always add more at this point, but you can't take away the heat!

 - Jam and jelly making is an exact science.
 Measure the ingredients carefully and, for good results, don't try to adjust amounts.

-- The jelly won’t look thick enough at first.
-It needs to set at room temperature for 24 hours and will thicken as it sets.
+- The jelly won't look thick enough at first.
+It needs to cool and then sit at room temperature for 24 hours and will thicken as it sets.